AnanyaP-WDW/AdTestPro/README.md

 AdTestPro is an open-source tool to gain qualitative and actionable insights from ad creatives (Meta, Google, Email).
 Right now AdTestPro only supports image ad's.

+AdTestPro is developed to help marketers test and compare their ad copies against their competitors.
+Pre-emptively identify wins and losses, learn from mistakes, use competitors winning ideas, score copy, visuals and hooks.
+Get targeted insights and scoring based on precise user personas.
+Get actionable steps along with the feedback

 ## Features

 - **Target Audience Enrichment**